People

 Non-Resident Affiliated Scholar

 Dr. Andy Griffiths is an internationally recognized expert on the subject of investigative interviewing and interrogation, drawing on a combination of real-life experience, academic publications, and international consultation work.
 He was also influential in the development of investigative interviewing training for police officers across the country, after the implementation of the PEACE model.
-He was awarded his Ph.D. for research evaluating the value of specialist interview training in real-life major crime cases.
-Both before and since completing his police service he has lectured, trained and consulted in numerous countries working on miscarriages of justice, criminal justice development programs, and with individual law enforcement agencies.
+His Ph.D. research evaluated the value of specialist interview training in real-life major crime cases.
+He has lectured and trained in numerous countries on topics related to miscarriages of justice and criminal justice development, and served as consultant to law enforcement agencies.

 DanGuttman.jpg